-During the construction phase, Land-based Theodolite Tracking will be carried out for approximately six hours of tracking for each day of field work for a period listed as Table 6.3 below, preferably at the initial stage of the construction period (i.e. December 2018 to May 2019).
+6.1.3.2 During the construction phase, Land-based Theodolite Tracking will be carried out for approximately six hours of tracking for each day of field work for a period listed as Table 6.2 below, preferably at the initial stage of the construction period (i.e. December 2018 to May 2019).

-Table 6.3 Land-based Theodolite Tracking Survey Period
+Table 6.2 Land-based Theodolite Tracking Survey Period

-Season Months Survey Period Peak Season December, January, February, 30 days during the peak months March, April or May of porpoise occurrence in South Lantau waters

-6.2.4.2 The monitoring period for land-based theodolite tracking will be proposed to be overlapped with the PAM.
-The monitoring team consists of one experienced theodolite operator and at least two field observers for assistance.
-To conduct theodolite tracking, the observers will search systematically for Finless Porpoise using the unaided eye and 7 x 50 handheld binoculars on each survey day throughout the study area.
+Season Months Survey Period Peak Season December, January, February, 30 days during the peak months March, April or May of porpoise occurrence in South Lantau waters theodolite tracking, the observers will search systematically for Finless Porpoise using the unaided eye and 7 x 50 handheld binoculars on each survey day throughout the study area.
 When an individual or group of porpoises is located, a theodolite tracking session will be initiated and focal follow methods will be used to track the porpoise(s).
 Behavioural state data (i.e. resting, milling, travelling, feeding and socializing) shall also be recorded every 5 minutes for the focal individual or group.
 Positions of porpoises and boats shall be measured using a digital theodolite connected to a laptop computer.
-This tracking survey was conducted during the peak season between December 2018 and May 2019 for 30 surveys spanning across 15-16 weeks during the peak season to provide good temporal coverage during the initial stage of the construction period.
+This tracking survey will be conducted during the peak season between December 2018 and May 2019 for 30 surveys spanning across 15-16 weeks during the peak season to provide good temporal coverage during the initial stage of the construction period.